alanesq/esp32cam-demo/README.md

 <br>-Can read the image as RGB data  (i.e. 3 bytes per pixel for red, green and blue value)
 <br>-Act as web client (reading the web page in to a string) - see requestWebPage()

+BTW - I have created a timelapse sketch based on this one which may be of interest as it uses AJAX to update the info on the root web page: https://github.com/alanesq/misc/blob/main/esp32cam-timelapse.cpp

 <br><br>
 LATEST NEWS!!!
 <br>There is now a very cheap motherboard available for the esp32cam which make it as easy to use as any other esp development board.